eddietaylor/securities-analysis/docs/references/reading_notes.md

 - feature engineering is often the real edge in practical forecasting
 - simpler models often beat fancier ones
 - multivariate and multi-horizon forecasting should be data-driven, not hype-driven

+## What The GPT Deep Research Report Added

+The report is not replacing the main textbook, but it did sharpen the practical roadmap.

+Most useful additions:

+1. direct multi-horizon forecasting should be preferred over vague single-score heuristics
+2. gradient-boosted trees are a very strong next nonlinear baseline for engineered tabular features
+3. sequence models belong later, after tabular nonlinear baselines
+4. probabilistic evaluation and later conformal layers should be part of the design target
+5. horizon choice should be discovered empirically
+6. trading validation must respect overlapping labels, purging, embargo, and multiple-testing discipline

+Practical repo implication:

+- we should keep `feature_linear_forecast` as the benchmark baseline
+- then test `feature_boosted_forecast`
+- then only later move toward heavier sequence models such as TCN / PatchTST / TFT-style families if simpler models justify the complexity

+It also reinforced that the evaluation stack should eventually include:

+- purged / embargoed split logic
+- probabilistic forecast scoring
+- PBO / Deflated Sharpe when model search becomes broad

 ## What We Should Pull Into The Project Soon